-- At home providing parents with information on what their children are learning at school and how this can be supported at home - Through school providing parents with opportunities to contribute to the life of the school e.g. By helping out in the classroom or at school events - In a more formal way deciding what kind of parent representation the schools should have
+At home - providing parents with information on what their children are learning at school and how this can be supported at home.
+Each pupil has a Learning Journal profile-this is used regularly by teachers to provide information/photos of what children have been learning.

+Through school - providing parents with opportunities to contribute to the life of the school e.g. By helping out in the classroom or at school events.

+In a more formal way - deciding what kind of parent representation the schools should have.